reactivesw/DevProc/backend/lombok setup.md

 ## 2. IDEA Plugin
 ### 2.1 install lombok plugin for IDEA
-Intellij Idea -> Preferences(command + ,) -> Plugins -> type in `lombok` -> Search in Repositories -> install -> restart IDEA
+Intellij Idea -> Preferences -> Plugins -> type in `lombok` -> Search in Repositories -> install -> restart IDEA

 ### 2.2 config lombok plugin

 Enabling annotation processing will make it work

-But if you are on a Mac, make sure you enable annotation processing(tick the checkbox) from both the places available.
+But if you are on a Mac, make sure you enable annotation processing in the following two places:

-1. Intellij Idea -> Preferences -> Build, Execution, Deployment -> Compiler -> Annotation Processors
+1. Intellij Idea -> Preferences -> Build, Execution, Deployment -> Compiler -> Annotation Processors, check the checkbox of "Enable annotation processing".
-2. File -> Other Settings -> Default Settings -> Build, Execution, Deployment -> Compiler -> Annotation Processors
+2. File -> Other Settings -> Default Settings -> Build, Execution, Deployment -> Compiler -> Annotation Processors, check the checkbox of "Enable annotation processing".

 ## 3. use lombok
 ### 3.1 import lombok